arton0306/Configure/note/linux_command.md

 * lspci : list pci device
 * pkill : kill process by name
 * ulimit : user limit ( -a to list all limit info ), 0 means unlimited
-* type -a : show a command execution order list
 * stty -a : ( setting tty ) list hotkey and tty info
 * lsb_release